 It has been about a month and a half since Jaxson's 2nd surgery.
 After having the second surgery Jaxson drags his right foot and it is slightly positioned outward when he walks.
 I didn't notice him doing that as much before the second surgery.
 The doctors and therapists say it is because his muscles are so weak.
 I remain hopeful.
 He has had two major surgeries back-to back and he is a small child so I do need to take all of that into consideration.
 Still, deep in my heart, I want so bad for him to walk around like all the other kids.
 I know that I need to be patient and that he needs to recover and re-gain strength in his legs.

 Jaxson continues with therapy almost every single day, including swim therapy.
 In addition to his regular therapy sessions at Children's Specialized 3x a week he has a therapist that comes to the house twice a week.
 In school he has additional physical therapies 3x a week and speech therapy once a week.
 He is gaining strength and working hard daily.
 Sometimes, I fear he is working too hard and he does not have any time to be a kid.
 My daughter set up his first play date after school-I'm so excited for him.
 Jaxson is very shy, I think in part because of his CP (Cerebral Palsy).
 He is also falling behind in school, because of his physical needs, loss of school during the surgeries, etc..
 AND we found out he was having trouble seeing, on February 8th he was fitted for glasses.
-Here he is sporting his new glasses that he picked out all by himself!

-Below are some images of Jaxson throughout the 2 surgeries that I thought some of you would enjoy (they are all screen captures of iPhone images so the quality is not good, my daughter took all of them).
 I do want to add that my family and I feel extremely blessed.
 Sometimes when things seem bad we remember some of the other children that we have met along the way and we count our blessings.
 Jaxson is a sweet, lovable, happy, well adjusted, 6 year old with love and happiness in his heart.
 He makes us all so proud everyday.
 We love him to pieces and he knows it.

 After his first surgery and rehabilitation time Jaxson came home-my daughter wrote this below.